Trump Makes STUNNING 180 on Russia–Ukraine War & TORCHES the UN in EPIC Rant - SF639

 Look at the level we're conducting our lives at.

-That's gonna lead to war and tension, and no one can carry that.
+And no one can carry that.

-Your hair's gonna fall out.
+Your hair's going to fall out.

-You're gonna get unhealthy.
+You're going to get unhealthy.

-You're gonna need new reliable supplements.
+You're going to need new, reliable supplements.

 And thank the Lord, I know where to find them after a lot of research.

-There's this is someone saying investigating why it's stopped.
+Let's have a look at, there's this, someone saying investigating why it's stopped.

 Let's have a look at aspects of the speech.

-I ended seven wars, dealt with the leaders of each and every one of these countries, and never even received a phone call from the United Nations offering to help in finalizing the deal.
+I ended seven wars, dealt with the leaders of each and every one of these countries and never even received a phone call from the United Nations offering to help in finalizing the deal.

 All I got from the United Nations was an escalator that on the way up stopped right in the middle.